kitnil/awesome/README.md

 ## Python

+- [platform](https://github.com/syncloud/platform) - Run popular services on your device with one click
+- [django-th](https://github.com/push-things/django-th) - :snake: Trigger Happy - The bus :bus: for your internet services
+- [SiCKRAGE](https://github.com/SiCKRAGE/SiCKRAGE) - Mirror of OFFICIAL SiCKRAGE
+- [Medusa](https://github.com/pymedusa/Medusa) - Automatic Video Library Manager for TV Shows.
+It watches for new episodes of your favorite shows, and when they are posted it does its magic.
+- [LazyLibrarian](https://github.com/DobyTang/LazyLibrarian) - This project isn't finished yet.
+Goal is to create a SickBeard, CouchPotato, Headphones-like application for ebooks.
+Headphones is used as a base, so there are still a lot of references to it.
+- [healthchecks](https://github.com/healthchecks/healthchecks) - A Cron Monitoring Tool written in Python & Django
+- [feedmixer](https://github.com/cristoper/feedmixer) - A micro web service to fetch and mix entries from Atom and RSS feeds (returns Atom, RSS, or JSON)
 - [clusterfuzz](https://github.com/google/clusterfuzz) - All your bug are belong to us.
 - [micawber](https://github.com/coleifer/micawber) - a small library for extracting rich content from urls
 - [chainer-chemistry](https://github.com/pfnet-research/chainer-chemistry) - Chainer Chemistry: A Library for Deep Learning in Biology and Chemistry